 One such BYU student, undeclared sophomore Anika Behr from Bozeman, Montana, attended Women in Entrepreneurship’s first event hoping to find a community of like-minded women.
 She left the event excited about the ways the group could help her achieve her personal goals.
 “My take-away from the event was this group is exactly where I belong.
 I learned about resources I didn’t know about beforehand,” says Behr.
 “It was a group for people like me: women supporting women in their business goals.”

 Amy Caldwell, executive director and co-founder at RevRoad, a Provo-based venture services group and member of the Women in Entrepreneurship executive advisory board, says she’s never experienced the need for special treatment in the business world.
 “Everyone has opportunities, and you should never let anything get in the way of reaching your goals,” Caldwell says.
 “Never allow others to hold you back or allow what others say or do to deter you on your path.”
 After getting to know Brown through working with the Rollins Center, Caldwell was sold on Women in Entrepreneurship.

 “Sometimes there can be a mentality that this is a man’s world, and it can make some women feel out of place and insecure,” Caldwell says.
-“Having a place that takes ideas like opening an Etsy store or starting a cupcake shop, seriously, rather than dismissing them as ‘cute’ is valuable.
-This is a group where women can and are creating solutions to the problems we all experience.”
+“Having a place that takes ideas like opening an Etsy store or starting a cupcake shop seriously, rather than dismissing them as ‘cute,’ is valuable.
+This is a group where women can be and are creating solutions to the problems we all experience.”